crate/cloud-tutorials/docs/promotions/free-trial-budget.rst

    :alt: Create an organization

 Enter the desired name for the organization in the field and click *Create organization*.
-Once this is done, you will be returned to the CrateDB Console Organization overview, where you will see that you have $200 of available credit.
+Once this is done, you will be returned to the Organization overview, where you will see that you have $200 of available credit.
 You can also see when the credit expires.
 Free credit is valid for 30 days after organization creation.

 .. image:: ../_assets/img/cloud-org-overview-free-credit.png
    :alt: Free credit allocated